microsoft/OpenAPI.NET/docs/upgrade-guide-3.md

 If you are using this library with [Swashbuckle.AspNetCore version](https://www.nuget.org/packages/Swashbuckle.AspNetCore/) `< 10.0` then you must remain on version `1.x` as it's not compatible.

-If you are using this library with [Swashbuckle.AspNetCore version](https://www.nuget.org/packages/Swashbuckle.AspNetCore/) `< 10.0` then you must remain on version `2.x` as it's not compatible.
+If you are using this library with [Swashbuckle.AspNetCore version](https://www.nuget.org/packages/Swashbuckle.AspNetCore/) `= 10.0` then you must remain on version `2.x` as it's not compatible.

-The latest support policy information for this library, and integration with ASP.NET can be found on [the contributing documentation](https://github.com/microsoft/OpenAPI.NET/blob/main/CONTRIBUTING.md#branches-and-support-policy).
+The latest support policy information for this library, and integration with ASP.NET Core can be found on [the contributing documentation](https://github.com/microsoft/OpenAPI.NET/blob/main/CONTRIBUTING.md#branches-and-support-policy).

 ## OpenAPI v3.2 Support